timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## TODO

+- For the moment Internet Explorer 11 seems to have problems with `_tracedSVG` and parsing the `background-*` CSS props, gotta investigate further...

-Tell me by opening an issue or a PR : )!
+For anything else tell me by opening an issue or a PR : )!